Save money doing the dishwasher repairs yourself

 Tip: Keep a rag handy.
 You’ll have to mop up a bit of water when you unhook the copper supply tube.

 Some pros prefer to simply replace the valve on old machines to avoid problems in the near future.
-Look under “Appliance Parts” in your Yellow Pages for sources.
-Call first.
+Search for “Appliance Parts” to find the right valve for your dishwasher.

 Tip: Stick the end of the supply tube into a pan and turn on the water supply briefly to flush out sediment before reconnecting the supply tube.